Cancer Screening Overview (PDQ®)–Patient Version

 Some cancers never cause symptoms or become life-threatening, but if found by a screening test, the cancer may be treated.
 There is no way to know if treating the cancer would help the person live longer than if no treatment were given.
 In both teenagers and adults, there is a rare risk of attempted or actual suicide in the first year after being diagnosed with cancer.
 Also, treatments for cancer have side effects.

 For some cancers, finding and treating the cancer early does not improve the chance of a cure or help the person live longer.

 What Is Informed and Shared Decision-Making?

-- It is important that you understand the benefits and harms of screening tests and make an informed choice about which screening tests are right for you.
+- Understanding the benefits and harms of screening tests is important for making an informed choice about which screening tests are right for you.

 Understanding the benefits and harms of screening tests is important for making an informed choice about which screening tests are right for you.